-The PDP is updated to include activities of each functional area to prepare the market authorization application, obtain approval and prepare for launch.
+The PDP is updated to include activities of each functional area to prepare the market authorisation application, obtain approval and prepare for launch.

 As for the production of product batches for Phase 3 (and final process validation), the initial vaccine product batches as commercial lots are produced.